groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 ## Hide comments

-Like many other Microsoft Office applications PowerPoint provides “Comments” feature to simplify the presentation review.
+Like many other Microsoft Office applications PowerPoint provides "Comments" feature to simplify the presentation review.
 By default Comments pane will be present in a converted document.
 In case you want to hide comments set [HideComments](https://apireference.groupdocs.com/net/conversion/groupdocs.conversion.options.load/presentationloadoptions/properties/hidecomments) to *true *as shown in a code sample below:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PresentationLoadOptions